Eatontown Public Schools

 The Eatontown Public Schools is a community public school district that serves students in pre-kindergarten through eighth grade from Eatontown in Monmouth County, in the U.S. state of New Jersey.
 The district includes three elementary schools and a middle school.

-As of the 2022–23 school year, the district, comprised of four schools, had an enrollment of 980 students and 98.9 classroom teachers (on an FTE basis), for a student–teacher ratio of 9.9:1.
+As of the 2024–25 school year, the district, comprised of four schools, had an enrollment of 1,022 students and 97.8 classroom teachers (on an FTE basis), for a student–teacher ratio of 10.5:1.

-The district is classified by the New Jersey Department of Education as being in District Factor Group "FG", the fourth-highest of eight groupings.
+The district had been classified by the New Jersey Department of Education as being in District Factor Group "FG", the fourth-highest of eight groupings.
 District Factor Groups organize districts statewide to allow comparison by common socioeconomic characteristics of the local districts.
 From lowest socioeconomic status to highest, the categories are A, B, CD, DE, FG, GH, I and J.

 Public school students in ninth through twelfth grades attend Monmouth Regional High School, located in Tinton Falls.
 The high school is part of the Monmouth Regional High School District, which also serves students from Shrewsbury Township and Tinton Falls.
-As of the 2022–23 school year, the high school had an enrollment of 938 students and 93.1 classroom teachers (on an FTE basis), for a student–teacher ratio of 10.1:1.
+As of the 2024–25 school year, the high school had an enrollment of 891 students and 89.9 classroom teachers (on an FTE basis), for a student–teacher ratio of 9.9:1.

 Schools

-Schools in the district (with 2022–23 enrollment data from the National Center for Education Statistics) are:
+Schools in the district (with 2024–25 enrollment data from the National Center for Education Statistics) are: